-Following the schedule corresponding to your group assignment, compose and submit a thumbnail sketch of the LIT or MUSIC reading assigned for discussion the following session.
+Following the schedule corresponding to your group assignment, compose and submit a thumbnail sketch of EACH reading assigned for discussion the following session.
 Grammar and spelling won't factor into assessment.
 Each thumbnail sketch must:

-- identify the region(s) of the world under focus in the reading - identify the key people / groups whose actions / perspectives are highlighted in the reading - cite one passage from the reading that is fundamental for understanding its overall content - include a minimum of 250 words (including quotations of the text) - pose two discussion-starter questions
+- identify the region(s) + key people whose actions / perspectives are foregrounded - cite one passage from the reading that is fundamental for understanding its content - add a minimum of 100 words (elaborating on what makes this passage fundamental) - pose two discussion-starter questions

-Term Paper (5% + 5%+ 12.5% + 5% + 20% = 47.5%) - schedule as outlined
+Term Paper (5% + 5% + 12.5% + 5% + 20% = 47.5%) - schedule as outlined